kadena-io/kuro/README.md

 ## Roadmap

-Juno is still very much in a prototype phase: the demo runs without any persistence, for instance, meaning a full restart of all nodes erases all history.
+Kadena is still very much in a prototype phase: the demo runs without any persistence, for instance, meaning a full restart of all nodes erases all history.
 Our focus is on consensus performance currently so there is still much work to do!
 Such as:

 * Persistence (log and RSM)
 * RSM signed snapshots